solfang/Social-Media-Data-Pipeline/readme.md

 	1. Download https://github.com/naver/deep-image-retrieval and place it at Preprocessing/FeatureVectors/deep-image-retrieval.
 	2. Download the Resnet101-AP-GeM-LM18 model from https://github.com/naver/deep-image-retrieval/#pre-trained-models, unzip it and place it under `.../deep-image-retrieval/dirtorch/models/Resnet101-AP-GeM-LM18.pt`

-To run the pipeline: `orchestrator.py`
+To run the pipeline: `python orchestrator.py`

 Optionally, specify the arguments:
   - `--config`: path to a pipeline config file (default: config/test.json - this will download a dummy dataset)
   - `--root_dir`: path to a root directory where the pipeline output will be stored (default: ../data/social_media_scraping)

-To run the scraper normally you will need to get an an API key from https://rapidapi.com/logicbuilder/api/instagram-data1 (paid service) and put it into Scraper/RapidAPI/api_key.json (+make sure the file is in gitignore)
+To run the scraper regularly you will need to get an an API key from https://rapidapi.com/logicbuilder/api/instagram-data1 (paid service) and put it into Scraper/RapidAPI/api_key.json (+make sure the file is in gitignore)

 Notes:
 - For the feature vector calculation you will need a decently fast graphics card.
 Otherwise it will take literal ages.